Direct-Entry MSN Programs for Non-Nursing Majors Online

 Does the direct-entry MSN require any prerequisites before enrolling?

 Most direct-entry MSN degrees, both online and in-person, require the completion of at least five to nine prerequisite courses before allowing students to apply for admission into the program.
-These courses cover the basic subject areas of biology, anatomy, physiology, chemistry, and psychology.
+These prerequisites cover the basics of biology, anatomy, physiology, chemistry, and psychology.
 Some programs may also require classes in English composition and math (usually statistics).
 These prerequisites can be completed online at the same institution offering the MSN program.
-However, most students will have taken many of these courses in their bachelor’s degree and will be able to transfer them into the MSN program.
+However, most students will have taken many of these courses while earning their bachelor’s degrees the courses will transfer into the MSN program.

 How to Check Accreditation for Direct Entry MSN Programs for Non-Nursing Majors Online

-There are two general categories of accreditation: institutional and programmatic.
+The two categories of accreditation are institutional and programmatic.
 Institutional accreditation comes through multiple agencies, both at the national and regional levels, that are associated with the U.S. Department of Education.
 Programmatic accreditation is administered in the U.S. by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

 It is important to confirm that the program(s) you are considering have both institutional and programmatic accreditation.
 To find this information, you can check the program or institution websites.
 Additionally, you can check the CCNE and ACEN websites for this info or visit DOE’s Database of Accredited Institutions and Programs (DAPIP).